zewdu444/blog_app/README.md

 - Command line or terminal
 - IDE such as VsCode.
-- Ruby needs to be installed on your system.
+- Rails needs to be installed on your system.

 ### Setup